freeCodeCamp/guide/src/pages/css/styling-lists/index.md

 > ```
 > <img src="https://github.com/kayfo23/imgs-for-fcc-guide/blob/master/list-style-position-inside.png?raw=true" width="350" title="list-style-position outside">

-If the marker is positioned inside of the list item element, the first line of text of each list item will be indented to make room for the marker, and any sublines of the same list item will align with the marker rather than the first line of text.
+Position the marker `inside`, and the first text line of each list item will be indented to make room for the marker.
+Any sub-lines of the same list item will align with the marker rather than the first text line.

 > ```css
 > /* css */